iammrallblue/csci_notes/git_tutorial/git_tutorial.md

 ### `add` command

-- `git add .` means adding all changes under the current directory
+- `git add .` adding all changes under the current directory
+- track your files and changes in `Git`

 ```sh
 # adding all changes